Aftershave is an indispensable tool for men who shave daily, especially those with mildly sensitive skin.

 But Shouldn’t You Wash Off Aftershave?

 In a word – NO!

-Many men who use aftershave balm for the first time like to wash it off immediately.
+For some reason, men who use aftershave for the first time often wash it off immediately.

-Aftershave needs to stay on your face after its been applied…here’s why:
+Aftershave needs to stay on your face after it has been applied – here’s why:

-Now with the scent of aftershave, don’t expect this stuff to fully replace your favorite cologne…
+Now with the scent of aftershave, don’t expect it to fully replace your favorite cologne…

 …it’s not that strong.